luoxuhai/react-native-app-toolkit/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C files, open `example/ios/KitExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-kit`.
+To edit the Objective-C files, open `example/ios/KitExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-app-toolkit`.

 To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativekit` under `Android`.